Your marriage is ending and the same worries and fears keep circling through your mind:

 Good question...

-And speaking of the cost of living, even though inflation has returned to more normal levels in 2024, it doesn't mean it can't spike back up in the future.
+And speaking of the cost of living, even though inflation has returned to more normal levels it doesn't mean it can't spike back up in the future.

-If 5 years from now, rent, utilities, gas, and groceries are all 25% more expensive than they were in 2024, how do you account for that now, at the time of your divorce?
+If 5 years from now, rent, utilities, gas, and groceries are all 25% more expensive than they now, how do you account for that now, at the time of your divorce?

 Determining an amount of alimony is just one piece of a larger picture.